 The SEER project will address these challenges by designing and building composite tools with embedded photonic integrated circuits (PICs) in a way that minimises alteration of the tooling structure and processes.

 Photonic devices offer the advantages of being small, cheap, and able to provide a fast response.
 Our approach relies on the use of standard photonic structures and tool manufacturing processes, which will be adapted and optimised for our purpose and combined into a unique solution.
 Such smart self-monitoring composite tooling will be able to measure temperature, pressure, and refractive index, which is directly correlated with the state of the material, and, therefore, provide a real-time process control with unprecedented reliability.

 The performance advantages offered by composites over traditional materials, specifically lightweight, high strength, and high stiffness, has led to their growing adoption in several industrial sectors.
 They are ideal materials for those applications requiring highly advanced technologies, such as aircraft and automotive parts, but also for construction and infrastructure elements.
-The aerospace industry has undergone a transformation from a metal-driven world to a composite-dominated new standard, as shown in the AIRBUS example in figure 1.
+The aerospace industry has undergone a transformation from a metal-driven world to a composite-dominated new standard.
 The automotive industry has also been increasingly using composites for their cost and weight reduction and recyclability advantages.

 The major drivers for growth in the composite market are represented by the increasing demand for lightweight materials in the aerospace and automotive industries.
 In order to respond to this demand, we need to focus on two aspects: